-Alvin Ailey American Dance Theater’s City Center Engagement Enthralls
+Making a ‘Federal’ Case for Expanding the Chelsea Historic District

 Thus far, the company has over 250 productions to its credit and has garnered a host of accolades including Obie, Drama Desk, ACE, HOLA, and ENCORE awards.
 Each year, the Repertorio presents a season of 15 productions totaling 300 performances to more than 40,000 patrons and 16,000 students.
 The company has premiered several new works by contemporary playwrights, including Caridad Svich.
 The first staged reading of Lin-Manuel Miranda’s “In the Heights” was at the Repertorio.

-The current season includes the US premiere of a 375-old-play by Ana Caro, “Valor, Agravio y Mujer” (“Courage, Betrayal, and a Woman Scorned”).
+The current season includes the US premiere of a 375-year-old-play by Ana Caro, “Valor, Agravio y Mujer” (“Courage, Betrayal, and a Woman Scorned”).
 Caro was one of a surprising number of female playwrights during the Spanish Theatre’s Golden Age (roughly 1590-1680).
 Only two of her works are known today, so this is an extremely rare chance to check out her work, which was very much ahead of its time (a time, after all, when women in Spain weren’t even allowed to be educated).
 “Valor, Agravio y Mujer” is a sober farce (if such a thing is possible) which turns the Don Juan legend on its head, making it a very timely, if little-known, classic to be producing in this day and age.

 Truly, it can be said that Repertorio Español has come a long way.
 Zaldivar’s first theatre company had been the Teatro Arlequin in Havana, but he fled Cuba for political reasons in 1961 after Fidel Castro came to power.
 In 1965 he became an associate producer with Stella Holt’s legendary Greenwich Mews Theatre, which was then making an attempt to include more people from minority communities.
 When Holt died in 1967, Zaldivar struck out on his own to realize his vision of creating a company in New York that spoke to New York’s growing Spanish-speaking audience.
 Buch, his partner in the enterprise, was a Yale Drama School alum.
 Federico joined in 1971.